 For immediate risk, changes in margin debt over a longer period are a better indicator than the level of that debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

-The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks below this trend line could indicate a longer-term shift in investor sentiment for an index.
+The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks above or below this trend line could indicate a longer-term shift in investor sentiment for an index.
 The 400-day trend line is also a reliable indicator of a change in trend.
-As we saw in May, the S&P 500 was able to rally above its 200-day moving average during the month, after passing the 400-day in April.
-This is an encouraging signal that has continued into June; therefore, we have upgraded this signal to a yellow light for the month.
+The continued technical support for markets in May was encouraging, so we have left this signal at a green light.

 Risk factor #4: Market complacency.
 This is a recently added risk factor that aims to capture a standardized measure of market complacency across time.
 Complacency can be an uncertain term, so this chart identifies and combines two of the common ways to measure complacency: valuations and volatility.